fourstix/Elfos-SPI-Displays/README.md

   * kernel.inc - Kernel definitions from Elf/OS
 * **/src/gfx_lib/**  -- Source files for the graphics library programs.
   * gfx_lib.asm - Grapics library for SH1106 display.
+  * bitmaps.asm - Demo program to draw Adafruit flower bitamps on the display screen.
+  * blocks.asm - Demo program to draw filled rectangles on the display screen.
   * boxes.asm - Demo program to draw rectangles on the display screen.
   * lines.asm - Demo program to draw lines in a pattern on the display screen.
   * linetest.asm - Demo program to draw various lines on the display screen.
   * pixels.asm - Demo program to draw a simple pattern with pixels on the display screen.
   * reversed.asm - Demo program to draw lines in a reversed pattern (black on white) on the display screen.
+  * snowflakes.asm - Demo program to draw falling snowflake bitmaps on the display screen.
   * buildgfx.bat - Windows batch file to assemble and link the gfx_lib graphics library and demo programs.
 Replace [Your_Path] with the correct path information for your system.

 * **/src/gfx_lib/include/**  -- Include files for the graphics display programs. *TODO: merge these include files with the sh1106 include files*